 The UK is one of the most business-friendly environments in the world and many overseas companies have considered entering the UK market.
-If you wish your company to expand to the UK, one option that is available for setting up in the UK is a UK subsidiary.
+If you wish your company to expand to the UK, one option that is available to you is setting up a UK subsidiary.

 A UK subsidiary is an officially incorporated body formed in the UK in accordance with local rules on company formation and registration.
 The subsidiary’s capital is owned either fully by its parent company or run by a company in conjunction with local partners.
 Whatever form of subsidiary you set up, it is important to remember that it must conform to UK rules and regulations, and not those of the jurisdiction wherein the parent company operates.

-One of the main advantages of a UK subsidiary is that it remains legally independent from its parent company at all times.
+One of the main advantages of opening a subsidiary company in the UK is that it remains legally independent from its parent company at all times.
 This makes it easier for the UK subsidiary to carry out business independently and it also gives the UK subsidiary more creditability when it comes to seeking investment from banks and other sources, as well as when entering into contracts.

 As a UK subsidiary is a completely independent body, neither the parent company nor the parent company’s shareholders are liable for any debts or obligations that the UK subsidiary takes on, and this limited liability can be beneficial when launching a new venture in another country.
 As a company model, the subsidiary also offers a great deal of flexibility and is able to both issue and transfer shares and bonds to partners, investors, staff, managers, or the public and can even apply for a quotation on the UK stock exchange.

 The most common form of company for a UK subsidiary is the private limited company (LTD), and setting up an ltd company involves going through the standard UK company registration process and applying to Companies House.